SamoFMF/SATsolver/README.md

 # SATsolver #
 SAT solver for a school project.
 Two methods were implemented.
 Both take a CNF in DIMACS format as input and return the result in DIMACS format.

+## Additional instructions
+Instructions also state that a problem should be added to the repository that can be solved within a minute and demonstrates the strengths of the algorithm.
+I'd suggest two problems, the first is a [Hamiltonian path](Examples/hamiltonian_path/g1/sat.txt).
+This specific example pushes the algorithm to nearly a minute of execution time.
+The second is the [33-queens](Examples/nqueens/sat33.txt) problem which was not solved by any iteration of my solvers until `Resets` were added.
+This means that it demonstrates the strengths of the algorithm quite well.

 ## Algorithms
 Two different algorithms were implemented with different options and upgrades.
 Below is a table comparing both of them.